Looking for a fun and easy crochet project? This Crochet Sunflower Granny Square pattern is perfect for you!

 The free pattern has written instructions and a helpful video tutorial so you’ll be able to make this granny square in no time.
 So grab your yarn and crochet hook and get started today!

-An easy square crochet pattern that you can make quickly from small amounts of yarn.
-I have included lots of ideas below for ways you can use this cheerful square design!
+This is an easy square crochet pattern that you can make quickly from small amounts of yarn.
+I have included lots of ideas below for ways you can use this crochet granny square!

 How to get the Pattern for the Sunflower Granny Square

-- Free Pattern: Scroll down this blog post for the written pattern and video tutorial
+- Free Crochet Pattern: Scroll down this blog post for the written pattern and video tutorial

 - Printable PDF: Adfree printable pattern with 5 pages.
 Thank you for your support! – Purchase on Ravelry and on Etsy

 How to Crochet a Sunflower Granny Square

 This popular pattern is often called a sunburst granny square.
 You will crochet a circle motif in rounds using double crochet and cluster stitches.

 If you are looking for an easier motif with more basic crochet stitches, my crochet granny hexagon may be right for you!

 You can use puff stitches for the petals as in the classic sunburst granny, but I choose the popcorn stitch for some extra texture.
 You can find a video tutorial for the Sunflower square and how to make popcorn stitches below.